Reading Eggs Back-to-School Planning Guide

 We know that you and your students are eager to get going on the journey toward proficient reading this year!
-But, just like any journey, you should make sure that you have all of your ducks in a row before you and your students set off.
-Here are a few things to check on before the school year kicks off:
+Here are a few checklist items to review before kicking off the school year:

-1. Manage teachers, rollover, students, and classes: Depending on if you have a teacher or subscription coordinator account, there are a couple of housekeeping tasks you’ll want to check on.
+1. Manage teachers, students, and classes: Depending on your account type, there are a couple of housekeeping tasks you’ll want to check on.
 Refer to the tips below, as well as the Reading Eggs Getting Started Resources page, for helpful guidance.

-- As a subscription coordinator, make sure to spend some time managing your teachers and their classes.
-On top of that, you’ll want to roll over any existing student accounts into their new classes.
-If you have new students to import, you can do so one at a time manually or in batches via CSV.
-Check out the Reading Eggs administrator’s guide for step-by-step instructions on how to add and manage teachers, students, and classes.
+- As a subscription coordinator, make sure to spend some time updating your teachers and their classes.
+On top of that, you’ll want to promote all of your students to the next grade level using the rollover feature.
+If you have new students to import, you can do so one at a time, or all at once via CSV upload.

-2. Print student logins: At the beginning of a new school year, even the most seasoned students may forget their usernames and passwords.
-That’s why Reading Eggs makes it easy to print student login details anytime you need them.
-You’ll find directions on how to print these in the Reading Eggs user guide.
-Print a couple of copies—one to hold onto for your records and another to cut apart and pass out to students for any in-class use of the program.
+2. Download student logins: By the start of the new school year, even the most seasoned students may have forgotten their usernames and passwords.
+That’s why Reading Eggs makes it easy to access student login details anytime you need them.
+From your educator interface, navigate to Management, then Manage Students to generate login cards.
+Print a couple of copies—one to hold onto for your records, and another to cut apart and pass out to students for any in-class use of the program.

 4. Reset placement tests: Because students have been away from the classroom for nearly three months during summer break, it’s not a bad idea to reassess where they stand academically.
-Whether your learners are using Reading Eggs or Reading Eggspress, as a teacher, you can reset your students’ placement tests so that you can make sure that you know where they stand at the beginning of the school year.
-Keep in mind that resetting a placement test will clear students’ prior statistics in that area, which will be updated with their new placement test scores.
+Whether your learners are using Reading Eggs or Reading Eggspress, you can reset their placement tests as a teacher.
+Keep in mind that resetting a placement test will clear students’ prior data in that area, which will be updated with new placement test scores.